giuskywalker/jarvis-scan/README.md

 # jarvis-scan
-Jarvis scan is a complete vulnerability scanner.
+Jarvis is a port, subdomain, and directory scanner written in python.